The Curiosity of Pandora

 But what was her real curiosity?
 This is a naughty painting.
 Note the silhouetted figure of Hermes, himself anticipating Pandora to go for “it.”
 The phrase "Pandora’s Box" was mistranslated and was originally "jar."
 So, I took this liberty to strategically place an antique-style olive oil jar directly in front of the spread legs of the male god, a phallus if you choose to see it.
 She is intrigued and her choice is our undoing.
 But it takes two to tango and Hermes bears more of the blame.
 The gods set her up to fail, but in the end, she also gave us Hope.

 This figure painting depicts the moments before Pandora's curiosity gets the better of her.
 Hermes not only entices her, luring her, but waits for the inevitable attraction and action.
+The Greek god Hermes is silhouetted against the glowing vertical jar as he watches Pandora with a curiosity of his own.
 In the background of the cave, you see other people looking on in shock, amazement, and with their own curiosity showing.

 The silver dress may look opaque or transparent, depending on viewpoint.
 You will see many little lizards looking in (two are making whoopie), and in the top left, a spider drops into the scene on a single thread.
 Hermes is recognized by his wings at his ears and feet, as well as the Caduceus that rests on the dirt floor near his left hand.